-Justin Yorke - Mr. Yorke has served as a Director since October 2017.
-Mr. Yorke has over 25 years of experience as an institutional equity fund manager and senior financial analyst for investment funds and investment banks and was appointed as a Director in August 2017.
-For more than the past 16 years, he has been a managing member of San Gabriel Advisors and Arroyo Capital Management, which manages the Richland Fund.
-The Fund's primary activity is investing in public and private companies in the United States.
-Mr. Yorke currently serves as a Director of Splash Beverage Group.
-He also served as non-executive Chairman of Jed Oil and a Director/CEO at JMG Exploration.
-Mr. Yorke was a Fund Manager and Senior Financial Analyst, based in Hong Kong, for Darier Henstch, S.A., a private Swiss bank, where he managed their \$400 million Asian investment portfolio.
-Mr. Yorke was a Nice President and Senior Financial Analyst with Peregrine Asset Management, which was a unit of Peregrine Securities, a regional Asian investment bank.
+Justin Yorke - Mr. Yorke is currently the Chairman of the Board, a position he has held since July 11, 2022, and has served as a director since August 2017.
+Mr. Yorke has over 25 years of experience as an institutional equity fund manager and senior financial analyst for investment funds and investment banks.
+For more than 20 years, he has been a partner at Arroyo Capital Management which manages the Richland Fund whose primary activity is investing in public and private companies in the United States.
+Since March 2020, Mr. Yorke has served as a director and Corporate Secretary of Splash Beverage Group, Inc (NYSE:SBEV).
+From 2006 to 2007, Mr. Yorke served as non-executive Chairman of Jed Oil and a director/CEO at JMG Exploration.
+From 2000 to 2004, he was a partner at Asiatic Investment Management, based in San Francisco.
+From 1997 to 2000, Mr. Yorke was a Fund Manager and Senior Financial Analyst, based in Hong Kong, for Darier Henstch, S.A., a private Swiss bank, where he managed their \$400 million Asian investment portfolio.
+From 1995 to 1997, Mr. Yorke was an Assistant Director and Senior Financial Analyst with Peregrine Asset Management, which was a unit of Peregrine Securities, a regional Asian investment bank.
+From 1990 to 1995, Mr. Yorke was a Vice President and Senior Financial Analyst with Unifund Global Ltd., a private Swiss Bank, as a manager of its \$150 million Asian investment portfolio.
 Mr. Yorke has a B.A. from University of California, Los Angeles.
 We believe Mr. Yorke is qualified to serve on our Board because of his extensive investment experience.